knative/docs/docs/serving/autoscaling/autoscaling-metrics.md

             autoscaling.knative.dev/target: "75"
     ```
     !!! note
-        The `autoscaling.knative.dev/target` annotation for "Memory" specifies the integer value in Mi
+        The `autoscaling.knative.dev/target` annotation for "Memory" specifies the integer value in Mi.
+See [Configuring targets](autoscaling-targets.md) for more details.

 === "Custom metric"